Little Image: Performances

 In 2022, Little Image opened for Panic! at the Disco.
 From February through April 2023, they opened for indie rock band Colony House on a US tour.
 In August 2023, the band embarked on The Self Titled Tour, their first as headliners, with Levi Evans and Hastings as their opening acts.
-The band opened for Almost Monday on their 20-city European tour starting March 1, 2025, and for Joywave on their Here to Perform...
-Spring 2025 US tour starting on April 16, 2025.
+During 2025, the band opened for Almost Monday on their 20-city European tour starting March 1, 2025, Joywave on their Here to Perform...
+Tour starting on April 16, 2025., Bad Suns on their summer US tour, and The Academy Is... on their fall US tour starting on November 13, 2025.
 The band has also made appearances at Shaky Knees Music Festival, Float Fest, and Wonderbus Music & Arts Festival.
-After opening for Bad Suns on a summer 2025 US tour, they will begin a US tour on November 13, 2025, opening for The Academy Is... on some of the dates.
+The band embarked on their second headline tour, The Kill The Ghost Tour, playing 16 cities from May 6, 2026 to June 20, 2026.
+They will be supporting Young the Giant and Cold War Kids on tour in July and August 2026.